Primary Resources: Local History

 This online resource offers a range of materials to support such investigations in the school curriculum.
 There is a brief illustrated history of cinemas and suggested tasks concerning oral history, model making and map work.
 The Gallery features all the images from the illustrated history so they can be shown to pupils on an interactive whiteboard.

-This resource fits well into the following National Curriculum areas for Key Stage 2 History:
+This resource fits well into the following areas for teaching History to upper-Primary level pupils:

-Aspects of the local area that have changed: sport and leisure - 11a: Victorian Britain
+Aspects of the local area that have changed: sport and leisure - Victorian Britain

 - about the ideas, beliefs, attitudes and experiences of people in the past